 - Infections that involve the heart muscle

-- Trace elements, such as lead, arsenic, or mercury
+- Exposure to heavy metals such as lead, arsenic, cobalt, or mercury

 This condition can affect anyone at any age.
 However, it is most common in adult men.